ispot-main/bitbucket-github-migrator/readme.md

 # whether overwriting existing github repo is allowed
 GITHUB_OVERWRITE=false
 GITHUB_DRYRUN=true
+# if the bitbucket repo is private this visibility setting will be chosen
+# it can be either private or internal
+GITHUB_PRIVATE_VISIBILITY=internal
+# runs the program before git push to github
+# passes the full path to the current repo as an argument
+GITHUB_RUN_PROGRAM=noop

 MIGRATE_REPO_CONTENTS=true
 # it's suggested to migrate repo settings if you migrate repo contents